christianjtr/vanila-javascript-exercise/README.md

 ```

-Noticed you will need `live server` to launch the project.
+Noticed you will need a `live server` to launch the project.

 **Alternatives**